dangtuanminh08/DigitalAudioNoiseGenerator/README.md

-## Digital Audio/Noise Generator !
+## Digital Audio/Noise Generator!
 (DANG!) 📼
-This project is an app that is programmed to play audio files--specifically music.\
+This project is an Android app that is programmed to play audio files--specifically music.\
-I made this for myself... because I really hate ads on other audio players.
+I made this for myself because I really hate ads on other audio players.

 ### Current Features ‼️‼️
 - Repeat modes